fluid-project/floeproject.org/README.md

 ## To deploy to a personal webserver

 1. Run: `npm run build`
-2. Copy the contents of the `dist` directory to your server.
+2. Copy the contents of the `_site` directory to your server.

 ## Deploy preview